 The competition includes exciting topic specific challenges that are being awarded by an array of prominent partners, such as the European Space Agency (ESA), CGI, T-Systems, Astrosat and DLR.
-In 2017, the Catapult is supporting the Sustainable Living challenge.
+In 2018, the Catapult is supporting the Data Visualisation challenge.

 Prizes include cash, business support and the chance to join Europe’s biggest network of Earth observation experts opening up new opportunities.

-There are six additional Partner Challenges in 2017 and a University Challenge.
-Also, new for 2017, the European Commission is supporting a further six challenges.
+There are eight additional Partner Challenges in 2017 and a University Challenge.
+Also, the European Commission is supporting a further six challenges.

 The winner of the Catapult’s Challenge will win:

 The overall winner – the Copernicus Master – will be selected from among the winners of each challenge by a panel of experts.

 Applications Open: 1 April 2018

 Register on the Copernicus Master Ideas Database – https://login.copernicus-masters.com